The-Code-Dose/thecodedose-website/_data/blog/2023-03-29-things-to-do-in-seoul.md

 # Shop for Skincare & Eat Street Food at Myeongdong

-# Take some photos ata photo studio
+# Take some photos at a photo studio

 # Go clubbing at Hongdae

 # Visit a traditional village at Bukchon Hanok Village

-# Indulge in the culture of Gyeongbokgung Palace
+# Indulge in the culture of the palaces

 # Soak in Seoul's skyline at Namsan Tower